 Anything in the cabbage family makes a great companion plant for onions.

-Strawberries, for instance, benefit from being close to onions, which help deter diseases that affect the strawberry plant.
-However, avoid all varieties of peas and beans as they do not grow well near onions.
+Strawberries are also good companions.
+However, avoid all varieties of peas and beans, as they do not grow well near onions.

 Harvesting